DigitalPublishingToolkit/TOD15-Online-Courtship/md/03_Akser_OldandNewMethodsforOnlineResearch-rev.md

 ## References:

-Arvidsson, Adam. ‘‘Quality singles’: Internet Dating and the Work of Fantasy’, New Media & Society 8.4 (2006): 671-690.
+Arvidsson, Adam. ‘‘Quality singles’: Internet Dating and the Work of Fantasy’, *New Media & Society 8.4* (2006): 671-690.

 Baker, Andrea.
-‘Two by Two in Cyberspace: Getting Together and Connecting Online’, CyberPsychology and Behavior, 3.2 (2000): 237-242.
+‘Two by Two in Cyberspace: Getting Together and Connecting Online’, *CyberPsychology and Behavior*, 3.2 (2000): 237-242.

-Chambers, Deborah.
-Social Media and Personal Relationships: Online Intimacies and Networked Friendship, Basingstoke: Palgrave Macmillan, 2013.
+Chambers, Deborah. *Social Media and Personal Relationships: Online Intimacies and Networked Friendship*, Basingstoke: Palgrave Macmillan, 2013.

-Closer.
+*Closer*.
 Mike Nichols.
 2004.
 Film.

 Couch, Danielle, and Liamputtong, Pranee.
-‘Online Dating and Mating: The Use of the Internet to Meet Sexual Partners’, Qualitative Health Research 18.2 (2008): 268-279.
+‘Online Dating and Mating: The Use of the Internet to Meet Sexual Partners’, *Qualitative Health Research* 18.2 (2008): 268-279.

-Craig, Elizabeth, and Wright, Kevin B. ‘Computer-mediated Relational Development and Maintenance on Facebook®’, Communication Research Reports 29.2 (2012): 119-129.
+Craig, Elizabeth, and Wright, Kevin B. ‘Computer-mediated Relational Development and Maintenance on Facebook®’, *Communication Research Reports* 29.2 (2012): 119-129.

 DeAndrea, David C., et al. ‘When Do People Misrepresent Themselves to Others?
-The Effects of Social Desirability, Ground Truth, and Accountability on Deceptive Self‐Presentations’, Journal of Communication 62.3 (2012): 400-417.
+The Effects of Social Desirability, Ground Truth, and Accountability on Deceptive Self‐Presentations’, *Journal of Communication* 62.3 (2012): 400-417.

-Ellison, Nicole B., Hancock, Jeffrey T., and Toma, Catalina L. ‘Profile as Promise: A Framework for Conceptualizing Veracity in Online Dating Self-presentations’, New Media & Society 14.1 (2012): 45-62.
+Ellison, Nicole B., Hancock, Jeffrey T., and Toma, Catalina L. ‘Profile as Promise: A Framework for Conceptualizing Veracity in Online Dating Self-presentations’, *New Media & Society* 14.1 (2012): 45-62.

 Ellison, Nicole, Heino, Rebecca and Gibbs, Jennifer.
-‘Managing Impressions Online: Self‐presentation Processes in the Online Dating Environment’, Journal of Computer-Mediated Communication 11.2 (2006):
+‘Managing Impressions Online: Self‐presentation Processes in the Online Dating Environment’, *Journal of Computer-Mediated Communication* 11.2 (2006):
 415-441.

 Guadagno, Rosanna E., Okdie, Bradley M., and Kruse, Sara A. ‘Dating
-Deception: Gender, Online Dating, and Exaggerated Self-presentation’, Computers in Human Behavior 28.2 (2012): 642-647.
+Deception: Gender, Online Dating, and Exaggerated Self-presentation’, *Computers in Human Behavior* 28.2 (2012): 642-647.

 Hall, Jeffrey A., et al. ‘Strategic Misrepresentation in Online Dating:
-The Effects of Gender, Self-monitoring, and Personality Traits’, Journal of Social and Personal Relationships 27.1 (2010): 117-135.
+The Effects of Gender, Self-monitoring, and Personality Traits’, *Journal of Social and Personal Relationships* 27.1 (2010): 117-135.

 Hitsch, Günter J., Hortaçsu, Ali and Ariely, Dan.
 ‘What Makes you Click?
-Mate Preferences in Online Dating’, Quantitative Marketing and Economics 8.4 (2010): 393-427.
+Mate Preferences in Online Dating’, *Quantitative Marketing and Economics* 8.4 (2010): 393-427.

 Kreager, Derek A., et al. ‘“Where Have All the Good Men Gone?”
-Gendered Interactions in Online Dating’, Journal of Marriage and Family 76.2 (2014): 387-410.
+Gendered Interactions in Online Dating’, *Journal of Marriage and Family* 76.2 (2014): 387-410.

-Orton-Johnson, K. and Prior, Nick. (eds).
-Digital Sociology: Critical Perspectives, Basingstoke: Palgrave Macmillan, 2013.
+Orton-Johnson, K. and Prior, Nick. (eds). *Digital Sociology: Critical Perspectives*, Basingstoke: Palgrave Macmillan, 2013.

 Sautter, Jessica M., Rebecca M. Tippett, and S. Philip Morgan.
-‘The Social Demography of Internet Dating in the United States’, Social Science Quarterly 91.2 (2010): 554-575.
+‘The Social Demography of Internet Dating in the United States’, *Social Science Quarterly* 91.2 (2010): 554-575.

 Toma, Catalina L., Hancock, Jeffrey T. and Ellison, Nicole B.
-‘Separating Fact from Fiction: An Examination of Deceptive Self-presentation in Online Dating Profiles’, Personality and Social Psychology Bulletin 34.8 (2008): 1023-1036.
+‘Separating Fact from Fiction: An Examination of Deceptive Self-presentation in Online Dating Profiles’, *Personality and Social Psychology Bulletin* 34.8 (2008): 1023-1036.

-Toma, Catalina L., and Hancock, Jeffrey T. ‘Looks and Lies: The Role of Physical Attractiveness in Online Dating Self-presentation and Deception’, Communication Research 37.3 (2010): 335-351.
+Toma, Catalina L., and Hancock, Jeffrey T. ‘Looks and Lies: The Role of Physical Attractiveness in Online Dating Self-presentation and Deception’, *Communication Research* 37.3 (2010): 335-351.

 \_\_\_\_\_\_.
-‘What Lies Beneath: The Linguistic Traces of Deception in Online Dating Profiles’, Journal of Communication 62.1 (2012): 78-97.
+‘What Lies Beneath: The Linguistic Traces of Deception in Online Dating Profiles’, *Journal of Communication* 62.1 (2012): 78-97.

 Valkenburg, Patti M., and Peter, Jochen.
 ‘Who Visits Online Dating Sites?
-Exploring Some Characteristics of Online Daters’, CyberPsychology & Behavior 10.6 (2007): 849-852.
+Exploring Some Characteristics of Online Daters’, *CyberPsychology & Behavior* 10.6 (2007): 849-852.

 Whitty, Monica, and Gavin, Jeff.
-‘Age/sex/location: Uncovering the Social Cues in the Development of Online Relationships’, CyberPsychology *&* Behavior 4.5 (2001): 623-630.
+‘Age/sex/location: Uncovering the Social Cues in the Development of Online Relationships’, *CyberPsychology & Behavior* 4.5 (2001): 623-630.

-Whitty, Monica T., & Carr, Adrian N. Cyberspace Romance: The Psychology of Online Relationships, Basingstoke: Palgrave Macmillan, 2010.
+Whitty, Monica T., & Carr, Adrian N. Cyberspace *Romance: The Psychology of Online Relationships*, Basingstoke: Palgrave Macmillan, 2010.

-Young, Dannagal Goldthwaite, and Caplan, Scott E. ‘Online Dating and Conjugal Bereavement’, Death Studies 34.7 (2010): 575-605.
+Young, Dannagal Goldthwaite, and Caplan, Scott E. ‘Online Dating and Conjugal Bereavement’, *Death Studies* 34.7 (2010): 575-605.

-[^3_Akser_OldandNewMethodsforOnlineResearch-rev_1]: K. Orton-Johnson and Nick Prior (eds) Digital Sociology: Critical
+[^3_Akser_OldandNewMethodsforOnlineResearch-rev_1]: K. Orton-Johnson and Nick Prior (eds) *Digital Sociology: Critical
-    Perspectives, Basingstoke: Palgrave Macmillan, 2013, p.
+    Perspectives*, Basingstoke: Palgrave Macmillan, 2013, p.
 4.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_2]: Arvidsson, Adam. ‘‘Quality Singles’: Internet Dating and the Work
-    of Fantasy’, New Media & Society 8.4 (2006): 686.
+    of Fantasy’, *New Media & Society* 8.4 (2006): 686.

-[^3_Akser_OldandNewMethodsforOnlineResearch-rev_3]: Deborah Chamber, Social Media and Personal Relationships: Online
+[^3_Akser_OldandNewMethodsforOnlineResearch-rev_3]: Deborah Chamber, *Social Media and Personal Relationships: Online
-    Intimacies and Networked Friendship, Basingstoke: Palgrave
-    Macmillan, 2013, p.
+    Intimacies and Networked Friendship*, Basingstoke: Palgrave Macmillan, 2013, p.
 139.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_4]: İbid., p.
 140.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_5]: Ibid., p.
 141.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_6]: Dannagal Goldthwaite Young and Scott E. Caplan, ‘Online Dating and
-    Conjugal Bereavement’, Death Studies 34.7 (2010): 575.
+    Conjugal Bereavement’, *Death Studies* 34.7 (2010): 575.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_7]: Andrea Baker, ‘Two by Two in Cyberspace: Getting Together and
-    Connecting online’, CyberPsychology and Behavior, 3.2 (2000):
+    Connecting online’, *CyberPsychology and Behavior*, 3.2 (2000):
     239-242.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_8]: Patti M. Valkenburg and Jochen Peter, ‘Who Visits Online Dating
     Sites?
-Exploring Some Characteristics of Online Daters’, CyberPsychology & Behavior 10.6 (2007): 849.
+Exploring Some Characteristics of Online Daters’, *CyberPsychology & Behavior* 10.6 (2007): 849.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_9]: Ibid. p.850.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_10]: Jessica M. Sautter, Rebecca M. Tippett, and S. Philip Morgan.
-    ‘The Social Demography of Internet Dating in the United States’, Social Science Quarterly 91.2 (2010): 554.
+    ‘The Social Demography of Internet Dating in the United States’, *Social Science Quarterly* 91.2 (2010): 554.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_11]: Danielle Couch and Pranee Liamputtong, ‘Online Dating and Mating:
-    The Use of the Internet to Meet Sexual Partners’, Qualitative Health Research 18.2 (2008): 268.
+    The Use of the Internet to Meet Sexual Partners’, *Qualitative Health Research* 18.2 (2008): 268.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_12]: Elizabeth Craig and Kevin B. Wright, ‘Computer-mediated
-    Relational Development and Maintenance on Facebook®’, Communication Research Reports 29.2 (2012): 119.
+    Relational Development and Maintenance on Facebook®’, *Communication Research Reports* 29.2 (2012): 119.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_13]: Nicole B. Ellison, Jeffrey T. Hancock, and Catalina L. Toma.
-    ‘Profile as Promise: A Framework for Conceptualizing Veracity in Online Dating Self-presentations’, New Media & Society 14.1 (2012):
+    ‘Profile as Promise: A Framework for Conceptualizing Veracity in Online Dating Self-presentations’, *New Media & Society* 14.1 (2012):
     45.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_14]: Ibid. p.60

-[^3_Akser_OldandNewMethodsforOnlineResearch-rev_15]: ibid
+[^3_Akser_OldandNewMethodsforOnlineResearch-rev_15]: Ibid.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_16]: Catalina L.Toma and Jeffrey T. Hancock.
 ‘Looks and lies: The role
-    of Physical Attractiveness in Online Dating Self-presentation and Deception’, Communication Research 37.3 (2010): 335.
+    of Physical Attractiveness in Online Dating Self-presentation and Deception’, *Communication Research* 37.3 (2010): 335.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_17]: Catalina L. Toma and Jeffrey T. Hancock.
 ‘What Lies Beneath: The
-    Linguistic Traces of Deception in Online Dating Profiles*’,* Journal of Communication 62.1 (2012): 78.
+    Linguistic Traces of Deception in Online Dating Profiles’,*Journal of Communication* 62.1 (2012): 78.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_18]: David C. DeAndrea et al. ‘When Do People Misrepresent Themselves
     to Others?
-The Effects of Social Desirability, Ground Truth, and Accountability on Deceptive Self‐Presentations’, Journal of
+The Effects of Social Desirability, Ground Truth, and Accountability on Deceptive Self‐Presentations’, *Journal of
-    Communication 62.3 (2012): 415.
+    Communication* 62.3 (2012): 415.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_19]: Derek A. Kreager et al. ‘“Where Have All the Good Men Gone?”
-    Gendered Interactions in Online Dating’, Journal of Marriage and Family 76.2 (2014): 387.
+    Gendered Interactions in Online Dating’, *Journal of Marriage and Family* 76.2 (2014): 387.

 [^3_Akser_OldandNewMethodsforOnlineResearch-rev_20]: Jeffrey A. Hall et al. ‘Strategic Misrepresentation in Online
-    Dating: The Effects of Gender, Self-monitoring, and Personality Traits’, Journal of Social and Personal Relationships 27.1 (2010):
+    Dating: The Effects of Gender, Self-monitoring, and Personality Traits’, *Journal of Social and Personal Relationships* 27.1 (2010):
     117-118.